aanchalchauhan/EDA-of-Zomato/README.md

 •	Cleaned raw data with SQL and stored it in a database.

+• Analysed order data to identify patterns in customer behavior such as peak ordering times, average order value, popular menu items, and common order combinations.

 •	Analysed data and solved business generic problems.

 # Usage :